-Surprisingly little is known about how our brains learn and remember a phone number, a friend’s face, a familiar melody, a complex motor skill, or a shocking event…
+Surprisingly little is known about how our brains learn and remember a phone number, a friend’s face, a familiar melody, or a complex motor skill…

 We are just naturally wired to do so.

 In fact, the processes our brains use to seek, interpret, organize, store, retrieve, and relate sensations and information are almost entirely unconscious.
 And they are so powerful that they need not ask permission from our conscious minds to do work their magic.

 But, while we cannot control the unconscious, behind-the-scenes workings of our brains directly, we cancontrol what and how we feed this powerful and mysterious organ.
 To that end, we introduce the critically important notion of STUDYING… and highlight how it relates to learning: